 Liquidity risk is the risk that the Scheme will not be able to meet its financial obligations as they fall due.

-The Scheme is exposed to daily redemptions of redeemable units.
+The Scheme is exposed to liquidity risk in the form of daily redemptions of redeemable units.
 It therefore primarily holds investments that are traded in an active market and can be readily disposed.